ethereum/ethereum-org-website/src/content/eth2/index.md

 If you're already an ETH holder or dapp developer, you don't need to do anything because it will be compatible with the main Ethereum network you use today. **You'll be able to use the ETH you own today in Eth2 once it's live.**

 <Button to="/eth2/why-eth2/">Get started: Why Eth2?</Button>

+The beacon chain will also store hashes of the current state of a given shard.
+Shard validators will report a hash to the beacon chain whenever data changes on their shard.
+The hash is stored on the beacon chain as proof.

+For more on the Beacon Chain read this fantastic article: [Two Point Oh: The Beacon Chain](https://our.status.im/two-point-oh-the-beacon-chain/)